Christine-97/AWS-Developers-Notepad/Route 53.md

   For AWS Resources AWS regions has to be specified
   Use case : To shift traffic from one region to another.

+VIII.
+IP-based
+  Routing is based on clients' IP addresses User-IP-to-endpoint mappings - list of CIDRs for your clients and the corresponding endpoints/locations   are mapped.
+  Use cases: Optimized performance, reduced network costs

 <h2> Features  </h2>

 Traffic flow: